 Only single-family owner-occupied residential units, located in Puerto Rico, will be eligible for the Program.
-Single-family homes, as defined by HUD, may include one-to four- unit dwellings.2 Single family units may include, but are not limited to:
+Single-family homes, as defined by HUD, may include one- to four-unit dwellings.2 Single family units may include, but are not limited to:

 - Duplexes;

 - Manufactured Housing Units (MHU);

-- Detached, stand-alone, stick-built or concrete residential structures.
+- Detached, stand-alone, stick-built, or concrete residential structures.

 - Attached units3.

-Other structure types may be considered if the following can be demonstrated by the applicant:
+Other structure types may be considered if the following can be demonstrated by the Applicant:

 - Structure was connected to utilities at the time of the disaster.
-Utilities must be in the applicant's name. - Structure is fixed to a permanent location.
-Structures that are found to be mobile will be further investigated. - The applicant owned the land on which the structure was located at the time of the hurricane/s.
+Utilities must be in the Applicant's name. - Structure is fixed to a permanent location.
+Structures that are found to be mobile will be further investigated.